Indicative/Indicative-iOS/README.md

 Sample usage:

     // In the didFinishLaunchingWithOptions: method of your main app
-    // delegate, call the launch: method with your project's API key
+    // delegate, call the launch: method with your project's API key.
+    // You can find yours by loggin in to indicative.com and navigating
+    // to the Project Settings page.
     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
         [Indicative launch:@"Your-API-Key-Goes-Here"];
     }